DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 3. The GM reveals a new TC: a K of Spades, with DR 3.
 A cultist blocks their path.

-4. Genesis volunteers to distract the cultists.
+4. Genesis volunteers to distract the cultists, using Performance Checks.
 Genesis and the GM each draw: Genesis, then the GM, then Genesis, then the GM, etc. Finally, the GM draws a Q of Spades.
 The cultist sees the remaining party members.

 5. The GM reveals a new TC, DR 2.
 All party members must make Athletics checks to outrun the cultist.